-What do we know about a Israel-Hamas ceasefire deal in Gaza?
+What do we know about the Israel-Hamas ceasefire deal in Gaza?

 The initial phase will last six weeks, and will involve a limited prisoner exchange, the partial withdrawal of Israeli troops in Gaza and a surge of aid into the enclave.

 Thirty-three Israeli captives, including women, children and civilians over the age of 50 – taken during the Hamas-led attack on southern Israel on October 7, 2023 – will be released.
-In exchange, Israel will release about 2000 Palestinian prisoners during this phase, including 250 prisoners serving life sentences.
+In exchange, Israel will release a larger number of Palestinian prisoners during this phase, including prisoners serving life sentences.
 Among the Palestinians being released are around 1000 who were detained after October 7.

 In tandem with the exchange of captives, Israel will withdraw its forces from Gaza’s population centres to areas no more than 700 metres inside Gaza’s border with Israel.
 However, that may exclude the Netzarim Corridor, the militarised belt bisecting the Strip and controlling movement along it – the withdrawal from Netzarim is expected instead to take place in stages.